 One of the main reasons that people get stuck with too much debt is that they don’t have a budget in place.
 Planning is essential for saving money and reaching your financial goals.
 However, the world of financial literacy can be confusing.
 It can be difficult to navigate your way and figure out what you should actually be doing.
+Our debt counselors get this.
 We’ve compiled some of the different types of budgeting methods that exist and are available for you to use.

 Different Budgeting Methods Explained

 - The Receipt Method.
 Collect all of your receipts from the purchases you’ve made and keep them nearby.
 If you don’t get a receipt, make one by using a piece of paper.
 Label all your receipts by expense categories (i.e., housing, food, entertainment, etc.).
 Each month, look over your receipts and be aware of what you spent your money on and how much.
 See where you can cut out discretionary expenses and make the necessary changes going forward.

 - The Envelope Method.
 The Envelope Method works by tracking and controlling expenses made with cash.
 Label envelopes by each of your expenses.
 Then prorate the amount of money you need to put into any particular envelope for the month.
 Try to do this for as many expenses as you can.
 For instance, Good Budget is an online app based on the Envelope Method.
 Except that instead of using physical envelopes, everything is virtual!
 Start by placing a certain amount of money for each expense that you have, such as groceries, transportation, eating out or debt management.
 It even syncs your household budget between you and your spouse so that you know who spent what and where.